funkemediengruppe/fd-styleguide/javascript/README.md

 # Funke Digital JavaScript Style Guide() {

-*Based on the Airbnb JavScript Style Guide*
+The following rules are based on the Airbnb JavScript Style Guide, but tweaked a little bit for the likings or Funke Digital.

 ## Table of Contents